This is a transcription of an audio lecture, modified for article format:

-Set aside the cherished belief that you are a little saint, a little angel.
+Set aside the cherished belief that you’re as good as you think you are.
 Instead, look at the facts of what is happening from moment to moment in your mind, in your dreams, in your reactions to events.
 Do you feel anger, lust, pride, fear?
 Are you awakened in your dreams, capable of consciously traveling the internal worlds as you wish?
 Can you come and go in the heavens to talk with the beings who reside there?
-Or do you feel most at home in a bar, in a brothel, in a killing field?
+Or do you feel most at home in a bar, in a brothel, in a battle field of some form?

 However, we can take advantage of action and choose to adopt positive behaviors.
 We can choose to advance ourselves from moment to moment by choosing superior types of actions physically, emotionally and mentally.
 We can raise our level of being, little by little, step by step, from moment to moment.

 We can consciously take control of our animal mind, dominate that animal, train it, and convert it from an adversary into a helper.
 That is a difficult process, but it can be done, it has been done, and it will be done by anyone who takes this seriously.